Dust removal timescale in galaxies across cosmic time: Data and sample

-In a recent study of nearly 300 DSFGs from the COSMOS field, \cite{Gentile2024} compared the physical parameters derived from SED fitting using MAGPHYS and CIGALE.
-While the mean stellar mass values of the sample were comparable in both cases (log$_{10}$($M_{\rm stellar}$) MAGPHYS: 11.01 $\pm$ 0.02\,M$_\odot$, $\sigma$ = 0.61; CIGALE: 11.01 $\pm$ 0.02\,M$_\odot$, $\sigma$ = 0.44), more significant discrepancies were found in the mean log$_{10}$($M_{\rm dust}$).
-For MAGPHYS, the mean is 8.57 $\pm$ 0.02\,M$_\odot$, while for CIGALE, it is 8.9 $\pm$ 0.02\,M$_\odot$.
-Despite the difference in the mean dust mass values and their measurement uncertainties, the dust mass distribution coincides within the scatter, $\sigma$ of 0.5 for MAGPHYS and $\sigma$ of 0.46 for CIGALE.
+In a recent study of nearly 300 DSFGs from the COSMOS (Cosmic Evolution Survey; \citealt{Scoville2007}) field, \cite{Gentile2024} compared the physical parameters derived from SED fitting using MAGPHYS and CIGALE.
+While the mean $M_{\rm stellar}$ values of the sample were comparable, more significant discrepancies were found in the mean $M_{\rm dust}$.
+CIGALE predicts $M_{\rm dust}$ on average 0.3\,dex higher than MAGPHYS.
+Despite the difference in the mean $M_{\rm dust}$ values and their measurement uncertainties, $M_{\rm dust}$ distribution coincides within the scatter, $\sigma$ of 0.5 for MAGPHYS and $\sigma$ of 0.46 for CIGALE.
+The mean SFRs differ by an offset of 0.12\,dex, with CIGALE yielding systematically higher values than MAGPHYS.

-Based on the above results, a 0.2\,dex offset was applied in our analysis to the \citetalias{Donevski2020} dust mass values ($M_{\rm dust}$ + 0.2\,dex) from CIGALE to align them with dust mass derived for the GAMA sample with MAGPHYS.
-The mass-weighted age estimates from the original GAMA and \citetalias{Donevski2020} catalogues are used without modification.
+Based on the above works we see that $M_{\rm stellar}$ is consistent between MAGPHYS and CIGALE.
+To bring $M_{\rm dust}$ and SFRs from the \citetalias{Donevski2020} sample (CIGALE-based) in line with those from the GAMA sample (MAGPHYS-based), we lowered the \citetalias{Donevski2020} $M_{\rm dust}$ values by 0.3\,dex and reduced the SFRs in the \citetalias{Donevski2020} sample by 0.1\,dex.
+The stellar mass and mass-weighted age estimates from the original GAMA and \citetalias{Donevski2020} catalogues are used without modification.
 For galaxies at redshifts \( z > 0.9 \), the age estimates are limited by the age of the universe at their respective redshifts.
-These galaxies cannot be much older than suggested by the SED fitting, as they are bound by cosmic time constraints.
+These galaxies cannot be much older than suggested by the SED fitting, as their inferred stellar ages are constrained by the age of the Universe at the observed redshift.
 A decrease by 0.2\,dex in stellar age would reduce the inferred dust removal timescale to below 300\,Myr.